Zoysia tenuifolia or Mascarene Grass : Planting, Cultivation, and Care

 Planting

-Adaptable—that’s the most fitting adjective to describe Zoysia tenuifolia.
-Indeed, this perennial running grass with vibrant green shoots thrives in all soil types, whether neutral, slightly alkaline, or slightly acidic, poor and dry, even sandy or stony.
-It even tolerates saline soils, making it ideal for coastal gardens.
-Moreover, it isn’t fazed by sea spray.
-Only waterlogged, poorly drained, or overly wet soils are unsuitable.
+Adaptable” is the most fitting adjective to describe Zoysia tenuifolia.
+Indeed, this perennial running herb with bright green shoots can adapt to all types of soil, whether neutral, slightly alkaline, or slightly acidic, poor and dry, or even sandy or stony.
+It even tolerates saline soils, which is why it is highly suitable for coastal gardens.
+Moreover, it is completely unfazed by sea spray.
+Only waterlogged, poorly drained, or water-soaked soils are unsuitable for it.

-In terms of exposure, Zoysia tenuifolia prefers sunny or partially shaded spots.
-That said, it can grow in full shade, though it will spread less vigorously.
+In terms of exposure, Zoysia tenuifolia prefers sunny or partially shaded locations.
+However, it can grow in the shade, though it will be slightly less vigorous there.

 When to Plant?

-The ideal time to plant Mascarene grass is in spring, from February-March to April, or alternatively in autumn, during September-October, though growth will be slower.
+The ideal time to plant Mascarene grass is in spring, from February-March to April, or alternatively in autumn, in September-October, though growth will be slower.

 How to Plant?

-To achieve a dense, lush meadow within a year, plant 7 to 10 buckets of Mascarene grass per square metre.
-Under favourable climate conditions, each young plant spreads up to 30 cm in a year.
-With fewer buckets, full coverage may take two years, as Zoysia tenuifolia has relatively slow growth.
+To achieve a dense, verdant meadow within a year, you will need to plant between 7 and 10 buckets of Mascarene grass per square metre.
+Under favourable climate conditions, each young plant will spread to 30 cm in diameter within a year.
+With fewer buckets, the area should be covered in two years, as Zoysia tenuifolia has relatively slow growth.

-Ensure the buckets are staggered in a quincunx pattern.
+Ensure the buckets are planted in a staggered pattern.

-• Place the Zoysia tenuifolia root balls and backfill with the excavated soil
+- Place the Zoysia tenuifolia root balls and fill the holes with the excavated soil

 What About in Pots?

-Mascarene grass grows perfectly well in pots or planters for patios.
-Use high-quality compost over a layer of gravel or clay pebbles.
-For a fuller effect, plant two or three young plants, depending on the pot’s diameter.
+It is entirely possible to grow Mascarene grass in a pot or a planter for a terrace.
+Plant it in high-quality compost, over a layer of gravel or clay pebbles.
+Don’t hesitate to plant two or three young plants, depending on the pot’s diameter, to create a fuller effect.

 Maintenance and Care